Workslop and the Trust Tax

 The hard part is that AI enters through ordinary interfaces.
 It appears as a paragraph in an email, a slide in a deck, a generated spreadsheet explanation, a code suggestion, a meeting summary, a customer reply, or a proposed policy.
 There may be no visible boundary between human judgment and machine continuation.
 The artifact arrives as if it were simply work.

 That makes AI literacy more than a training module.
 It becomes an institutional requirement for preserving reliable handoffs.
-Teams need shared language for what may be drafted by AI, what must be checked by a human, what sources must be attached, what uncertainty must be disclosed, and when a generated artifact is not acceptable as a substitute for analysis.
+Teams need shared language for what may be drafted by AI, what must be checked by a human, what sources must be attached, what uncertainty must be disclosed, what data must not be pasted into tools, and when a generated artifact is not acceptable as a substitute for analysis.

 Better Rules for AI Work